maximereder/septo-sympto/README.md

 - `-w` or `--images_input` : specify the name of the folder containing the images.
 Default is 'images'.
 - `-i` or `--import` : specify the name of the CSV file to import.
 Default is None.
 - `-o` or `--output` : specify the name of the CSV file to output the results.
 Default is 'results.csv'.
-- `-m` or `--model` : specify the path of the pre-trained model to use.
+- `-nm` or `--necrosis_model` : specify the path to the pre-trained necrosis model.
 Default is 'models/necrosis-model-375.h5'.
+- `-pm` or `--pycnidia_model` : specify the path to the pre-trained pycnidia model.
+Default is 'models/pycnidia-model.pt'.
 - `-e` or `--extension` : specify the extension of the images.
 Default is '.tif'.
 - `-is` or `--imgsz` : specify the size of the images for inference.
 Default is [304, 3072].
 - `-d` or `--device` : specify the device to use for inference.
 Can be 'cpu', 'mps' for M1&M2 or a number for specific GPU.
 Default is 'cpu'.